rswarn01/Bird_vision/README.md

 Start the Development Server: python manage.py runserver Access the API:Open your web browser and navigate to http://localhost:8000 to access the API endpoints.
-Access Swagger Documentation:Navigate to http://localhost:8000/docs/swagger/ in your browser to view the Swagger documentation for API exploration.
+Access Swagger Documentation: Navigate to http://localhost:8000/docs/swagger/ in your browser to view the Swagger documentation for API exploration.
+To use Pagination give limit and offset as given i.e. http://127.0.0.1:8000/products/?limit=5&offset=0

 Usage
   1. User Registration